empoweredfutures/ef-tech-docs/onboarding.md

    [Trello Task Management App Board Invite Link](https://trello.com/invite/b/eTfU1pUA/ATTIedd9406c37d6ec6a3e0b61d859dcdc19F554C18A/task-management-app)

-3. Join the GitHub Repo's
+1. Join the GitHub Repos

    There are multiple repositories that are under active development within the IT team